openservicemesh/osm/Interfaces.md

 The goal of the document is to design and reach consensus before the reMeshTopologytive code is written.

 ## Assumptions
-- One Envoy proxy will serve only one Service, and will have only one Endpoint (port and IP).
+- 1:1 relationship between Envoy proxy and a Service (no two services behind the same Envoy)
+- 1:1 between an Endpoint (port and IP) and an Envoy proxy

 ## Service Mesh Types
 The following types are referenced in the interfaces proposed in this document: